2007 Cricket World Cup: Criticism

 The 2007 World Cup organisers were criticised early on for being over-commercialised and, in particular, the generally smaller crowds have been blamed on the ICC's security restrictions on things such as outside food, signs, replica kits, and musical instruments, despite Caribbean cricketing customs, as well as the authorities being accused of "running [cricket and cricketing traditions] out of town, then sanitising it out of existence".
 Sir Viv Richards echoed the concerns.
 The ICC were also condemned for high prices of tickets and concessions, which were considered unaffordable for the local population in many of the locations.
 ICC CEO, Malcolm Speed, said that the ICC recognised the problem but said it was the local organisers' fault.
 However, the later matches had more crowds as the tournament progressed with the local organisers easing restrictions.
 Although it did not meet the target of US$42 million, the US$32 million revenue from ticket sales was the highest of any Cricket World Cup and double that of the previous World Cup.

 The World Cup was also criticised by the BCCI for its format because India failed to move on from the group stage after losing two of their three matches.
 The BCCI later claimed it would see to it that the ICC alter its format for the 2011 Cricket World Cup.
-The elimination of both India and Pakistan also caused a large exodus of subcontinental fans from the Caribbean, and removed the prospect of an India vs Pakistan Super Eights match, generally considered one of the most revenue generating and electric matches in the tournament.
+The elimination of both India and Pakistan also caused a large exodus of subcontinental fans from the Caribbean, and removed the prospect of an India vs Pakistan Super Eights match, generally considered as the most revenue generating and electric match in the tournament.

 The tournament was also criticised as being too long.
 At 6 weeks, it was the same length as the 2003 World Cup, but longer than the 5-week 1999 World Cup and the 4-week 1996 World Cup.
 The famous West Indian fast bowler Michael Holding also criticised the qualification process for the 2007 World Cup.
 Holding expressed doubts over the benefit to less-established teams of turning up and being heavily defeated.
 However, former Scotland captain George Salmond claims that the opportunity to play one-day cricket against the bigger teams is invaluable for smaller teams such as his own, and questioned the validity of Holding's statements.
 The majority of the experts and players participating in the tournament backed up the smaller teams taking part in the World Cup.
 This was further backed up with Ireland and Bangladesh making the Super 8s and being competitive and sportsmanlike throughout the tournament.